 IIoT: Smart manufacturing for efficiency and product safety

-Last updated: 17 December 2025
+Last updated: 23 December 2025

 The Industrial Internet of Things (IIoT) is the part of the Internet of Things (IoT) that focuses on industrial applications.
-This means it involves the networking of machines, systems, sensors, and entire systems within production facilities, as well as across entire supply chains or even globally.
+This means it involves the networking of machines, systems, sensors, and entire systems within production facilities, as well as across whole supply chains or even globally.
 IIoT pursues several goals such as increased efficiency, cost reduction, process optimization, and improved transparency in production.

 How does the Industrial Internet of Things work?

-At the heart of the Industrial Internet of Things are intelligent machines, sensors, and control systems such as PLCs or edge devices.
-The latter collect and measure process data such as fill levels, performance indicators, or humidity values.
 In the pharmaceutical industry in particular, pH values, viscosities, temperatures, particle contents, and similar parameters are common data points.
-An important prerequisite for IIoT is to record, monitor, and evaluate this data almost in real time.
+A vital prerequisite for IIoT is the ability to record, monitor, and evaluate data almost in real-time.

 Areas of application of IIoT